 What is STEM (Science, Technology, Engineering, and Mathematics) education?
 STEM-based education teaches children more than science and mathematics concepts.
 The focus on hands-on learning with real-world applications helps develop a variety of skill sets, including creativity and 21st-century skills which include media and technology literacy, productivity, social skills, communication, flexibility and initiative.
 Other skills attained through STEM education include problem solving, critical thinking, creativity, curiosity, decision making, leadership, entrepreneurship, acceptance of failure and more.
 Regardless of the future career path considered by these children, these skill sets go a long way to preparing them to be innovative.
 Enrichment experiences in the STEM fields will ignite the kind of curiosity that often leads to a fulfilling and meaningful work life.
 A two-year study of nearly 1600 middle school students across the country revealed that "students who once participated in STEM classes were more likely to later report a career interest in the science and engineering fields."
 It's clear that enrolling your child in a STEM focused class is an ideal way to provide them more options as they start considering their paths through high school, college, and beyond.
-We are replacing our MS Computer Science program with this course offering.

 Students should enroll in the appropriate grade level math and science course, along with the Engineering and Technology (STEM) course.
 Taking these three courses at the same time will enable students to practice math and science concepts in a collaborative and creative setting.
-Students will also have access to a computer lab for research, online engineering, and programming as needed.
-Engineering and Technology is sure to be a big hit.
+These are 28-week courses.

-MS Engineering and Technology - STEM (Grades 6-8) - Sue Rothberg - Each week, students will be given a new STEM challenge to solve.
+Time: Wednesdays; 2:45-4:15 pm Dates: 8/30-12/6/23 and 1/10-4/17/24 Cost: \$750; After 7/4 \$775 MS Engineering and Technology - STEM (Grades 6-8) - Sue Rothberg - Each week, students will be given a new STEM challenge to solve.
 Using a hands-on approach to math, science, technology, and engineering, students will work with small groups to critically think and solve problems by applying ideas learned in science and math classes.
 Learning to work collaboratively and to think outside-of-the box, will allow students to experience real-world applications of math and science.
 There will be minimal homework.
-All supplies and materials are included in the cost of the course.
+All supplies and materials are included in the cost of this 28-week course.
+Students may take multiple years as the curriculum will change.
 Textbook: None.